akiidjk/CookieFarm/client/README.md

-# 📜 CookieFarm Exploitation Guide
+# 📜 CookieFarm Client Exploitation Guide

 Welcome to the CookieFarm client documentation!
 This guide explains how to create, run, and manage your exploits with CookieFarm's client and exploit manager.